 One of the best things about FMA is Arakawa repeatedly shows us is that life is hard,there are no easy answers and some things can’t be atoned for, but people have to move forward.
 People can be terrible, but all people have to potential to be strong and amazing and help each other.
 I believe the shows through in how Arakawa deals with gender, race, disability and her story as a whole, and that’s why this story is so great and I’d recommend it to anyone and everyone.
 It’s one of my favorite narratives ever.

-Women and Gender: 5 stars (well developed, strongly written and important variety of female characters)
+Women and Gender: (well developed, strongly written and important variety of female characters)

-Race and Culture: 5 stars (several complex and prominent dark skinned and Chinese-coded characters, race issues explored fairly well)
+Race and Culture: (several complex and prominent dark skinned and Chinese-coded characters, race issues explored fairly well)

-Disability: 5 stars (several types of disabled characters, both the struggles and triumphs of disabled people explored)
+Disability: (several types of disabled characters, both the struggles and triumphs of disabled people explored)

-Size and Weight: 4 or 5 stars (two to four fairly prominent characters are overweight/chubby, both men and women, and they’re badass and great in their own rights) The villain Gluttony is also rotund because, you know, but not realistically so.
+Size and Weight: (two to four fairly prominent characters are overweight/chubby, both men and women, and they’re badass and great in their own rights) The villain Gluttony is also rotund because, you know, but not realistically so.